k-m-arun-kumar-5/password-based-door-lock/README.md

 ========================
 I thank to my family, Friends, Teachers, People behind the toolchains and references that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
 My tribute to my family, Friends, Teachers, People behind the toolchains and references that I used, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.

-Toolchains that I used for PIC16F887 Application design and development are as follows :
+Toolchains that I used for PIC18F4550 Application design and development are as follows :
 =========================================================================================
-1: IDE and compiler for PIC16F887                                           - Microchip's MPLAB X IDE (v4.01) with MPLAB XC8 compiler(v1.45) or
+1: IDE and compiler for PIC18F4550                                           - Microchip's MPLAB X IDE (v3.45) with MPLAB XC8 compiler(v1.45)
-                                                                              Microchip's MPLAB 8.6 IDE with Hi-Tech C Compiler.
-2: CAD and simulator for PIC16F887                                          - Proteus 8.0 Professional and/or Proteus 8.3 Professional SP2.
+2: CAD and simulator for PIC18F4550                                          - Proteus 8.0 Professional, Proteus 8.3 Professional SP2, and/or Proteus 8.11 SPO.
-3: PIC16F887 development board                                              - www.alselectro.com
-4: Flash Programmer for PIC16F887                                           – PicKit3.
-5: LCD                                                                      - JHD162A.
-6: Desktop Computer Architecture and OS for PIC16F887 development           - Intel X64 & Windows 7 (32 bit).
+3: Desktop Computer Architecture and OS for PIC18F4550 development           - Intel X64 & Windows 10 (64 bit).
-7: Code editor                                                              - Notepad++.
+4: Code editor                                                               - Notepad++.
-8: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.
+5: Documentation                                                             - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.

 Some reference that I refered for PIC16F887  Application design and development, are as follows :
 ==================================================================================================
 1: Schaum's Outline of Programming with C, 2nd Edition - Book authored by Byron Gottfried.
 2: Understanding and Using C Pointers: Core Techniques for Memory Management - Book authored by Richard M. Reese.
 3: Embedded C - Book authored by Michael J. Pont.
-4: PIC16F887 product datasheet.
-5: Hitachi HD44780U - LCD product data sheet.
+4: Hitachi HD44780U - LCD product data sheet.
+5: PIC18F4550 data sheet.

 Note :
 ======
 Kindly read in the source codes, if mentioned, about the Program Description or Purpose, Known Bugs, Caution and Notes and documentations.
-Some applications are also tested in a PIC16F887 development board.

 My Repositories Web Link :
 ==========================